utrack/prototool/etc/style/uber2/README.md

 // The package sub-name credit_card_analysis is not short, and contains underscores. package uber.finance.credit_card_analysis.v1;
-// The package sub-name creditcardanalysis is longer than desired. package uber.finance.creditcardanalysis.v1;
+// The package sub-name creditcardanalysisprocessing is longer than desired. package uber.finance.creditcardanalysisprocessing.v1;
 ```

 The following are acceptable package names.